gnolang/gno/docs/how-to-guides/effective-gno.md

 Let's deep dive into the different access control mechanisms we can use:

-One approach is to look at the EOA (Externally Owned Account), which is the original caller.
+One strategy is to look at the caller with `std.PrevRealm()`, which could be the EOA (Externally Owned Account), or the preceding realm in the call stack.

+Another approach is to look specifically at the EOA.
 For this, you should call `std.GetOrigCaller()`, which returns the public address of the account that signed the transaction.

+TODO: explain when to use `std.GetOrigCaller`.

 Internally, this call will look at the frame stack, which is basically the stack of callers including all the functions, anonymous functions, other realms, and